Gauge theory for string algebroids: Complex gauge group

 Let $(Q,P,\rho)$ be a string algebroid with complex structure group $G$ over a complex manifold $X$.
 As usual, $(Q,P,\rho)$ will be denoted simply by $Q$.
 Let $\underline{P}$ be the smooth $G$-bundle underlying $P$, and let $\cG_{\underline{P}}$ be the corresponding gauge group.
-In this section we study the \emph{Morita Picard} of $Q$, that is, the group of automorphisms of $Q$ in the groupoid constructed in Theorem \ref{thm:cat},
+In this section we study a group of gauge symmetries canonically associated to $Q$.
+By Lemma \ref{lem:red-for-all-Q}, it is natural to consider the group of automorphisms of $E_Q$.
+This is an infinite-dimensional complex Lie group with a natural action on liftings of $T^{0,1}X$, which will be used for the definition of the complex gauge group of our theory in the next section.